 On Khan Academy, there are two main ways to practice math skills and “show what you know”: practice tasks and challenges.

-Usually, your goal will be to answer five questions correctly in a row.
 However, you might see a different goal, depending on what our adaptive software has learned about your math knowledge.
-For example, your goal might be to “get the first 2 correct, or 5 in a row.”
+For example, your goal might be to “get the first 2 correct, or 5 correct answers.”

 Challenges may contain skills you’ve practiced on Khan Academy as well as skills you haven’t.
 Most of these skills will be from your current mission.

 - For skills you haven’t practiced, our goal is to see whether you already know the concept or still need to practice it.
-If you don't know the answer, you can always click "I haven't learned this yet" to go on to the next problem.
+If you don't know the answer, you can always click Skip for now or Move on after trying to answer the problem to go on to the next one.

-There are several kinds of challenges, including mission warm-ups, mastery challenges, and booster challenges.
+There are different kinds of challenges, including mission warm-ups and mastery challenges.
 Each type of challenge has a slightly different format, but the overall goal of all challenges is the same: to assess your current math knowledge and recognize your progress!